Week Without Walls

 Aim of Week Without Walls

-- Develop greater cultural sensitivity and provide authentic, direct exposure to India in order to nurture a better understanding and appreciation of Indian culture.
+- Provide exposure to India in order to nurture a better understanding and appreciation of Indian culture.

 - Promote personal independence and responsibility and to challenge students physically and mentally.